Free lacrosse scoreboard with countdown clock

 Charlotte North

 Charlotte North burst onto the national stage by winning the 2021 Tewaaraton Award at Boston College, becoming one of the most electrifying players in women's lacrosse history.
-Her ability to score from any angle, win draws, and dominate in transition made her virtually unguardable during her college career.
-North has since become a leading voice for the growth of women's professional lacrosse and is a top candidate to represent the United States at the LA 2028 Olympics.
+Her ability to score from any angle, win draws, and dominate in transition made her nearly unguardable during her college career.
+North has since become a leading voice for the growth of women's top-level lacrosse and is a top candidate to represent the United States at the LA 2028 Olympics.
 Her explosive style of play embodies the speed and creativity that makes lacrosse compelling for new audiences.

-Essential Lacrosse Equipment
+Key Lacrosse Equipment

 Lacrosse Stick (Crosse)

-The lacrosse stick — or crosse — is the sport's defining piece of equipment.
+The lacrosse stick — or crosse.
+Is the sport's defining piece of equipment.
 It consists of a shaft (made from aluminum, titanium, carbon fiber, or composite materials) and a head (a molded plastic frame with a woven mesh pocket that holds the ball).
 Attack players use shorter sticks (40–42 inches) for better ball handling, while defensemen use longer poles (52–72 inches) for checking reach.
 The pocket depth, shape, and stringing pattern are customizable and affect passing, shooting, and ball retention.
 Leading manufacturers include STX, Warrior, Maverik, East Coast Dyes, StringKing, and Epoch.

 Lacrosse Ball